 Below are listed the most amazing natural and man made landmarks of South Africa.

 Geologically South Africa is interesting with its unique mineral deposits providing some of the best diamond, gold, platinum ores and other highly valuable mineral resources.
-Country has interesting impact craters as well as two waterfalls of international scale – the 948 metres high Tugela Falls and the powerful, roaring Augrabies Falls.
+The country has interesting impact craters as well as two waterfalls of international scale – the 948 metres high Tugela Falls and the powerful, roaring Augrabies Falls.

 The biodiversity of South Africa is unsurpassed in many respects but also very endangered.

-5% of country are taken by an unusual phenomenon – Cape Floristic Region – one of six floristic regions of the world and by far the smallest one.
+5% of the country are taken by an unusual phenomenon – Cape Floristic Region – one of six floristic regions of the world and by far the smallest one.
 This area contains more than 9,000 species of plants, most of them endemic to this small area!

-Rich and diverse plant and animal life is met also outside the Cape Floristic Region – beautiful examples are lush and biodiverse subtropical forest of KwaZulu Natal and the incredible concentration of large animals in Kruger National Park and other parks nearby.
+Rich and diverse plant and animal life is met also outside the Cape Floristic Region – beautiful examples are the lush and biodiverse subtropical forest of KwaZulu Natal and the incredible concentration of large animals in Kruger National Park and other parks nearby.